PostgreSQL Support: Community and Commercial Support Overview

-For organizations considering or currently using PostgreSQL, developing an optimized PostgreSQL support strategy is key.
+Developing an optimized PostgreSQL support strategy is key for organizations using PostgreSQL in mission critical areas.
 Luckily, PostgreSQL is a well-supported ORDBMS, with an active developer community and a variety of paid support options.

-In this blog, we give an overview of why companies need an optimized support strategy for PostgreSQL, detail common problems teams encounter, and discuss the community and paid support options available today.
+In this blog, we give an overview of the community and commercial PostgreSQL support options, detail common problems teams encounter, and discuss why many organizations need additional support for their PostgreSQL deployments.

 Integrating and maintaining an open source database like PostgreSQL requires both expertise and time.
 If something goes wrong with critical data in a PostgreSQL database, enterprise companies need to know they have the requisite expertise and time available to mitigate or resolve the issue.